The Health Effects of Poor Indoor Air Quality

 What comes to mind when you think of poor air quality?
 Maybe you thought of a busy city.
 But do you ever think of the quality of your indoor air?
-The truth is you need be thinking seriously about the impact of indoor air on your health.
+The truth is you need be thinking seriously about the impact of poor indoor air quality on your health.

 Common indoor air pollutants include: